 \section{Abstract}

-Delegated quantum computing enables a client with a weak computational power to delegate quantum computing to a remote quantum server in such a way that the integrity of the server is efficiently verified by the client.
+Delegated quantum computing enables a client with weak computational power to delegate quantum computing to a remote quantum server in such a way that the integrity of the server can be efficiently verified by the client.
 Recently, a new model of delegated quantum computing has been proposed, namely, rational delegated quantum computing.
 In this model, after the client interacts with the server, the client pays a reward to the server depending on the server's messages and the client's random bits.
 The rational server sends messages that maximize the expected value of the reward.
 It is known that the classical client can delegate universal quantum computing to the rational quantum server in one round.
 In this paper, we propose novel one-round rational delegated quantum computing protocols by generalizing the classical rational sumcheck protocol.
 An advantage of our protocols is that they are gate-set independent: the construction of the previous rational protocols depends on gate sets, while our sumcheck technique can be easily realized with any local gate set (each of whose elementary gates can be specified with a polynomial number of bits).
-Furthermore, as with the previous protocols, our reward function satisfies natural requirements (non-negative, upper-bounded by a constant, and its maximum expected value is lower-bounded by a constant).
+Furthermore, as with the previous protocols, our reward function satisfies natural requirements (the reward is non-negative, upper-bounded by a constant, and its maximum expected value is lower-bounded by a constant).
 We also discuss the reward gap.
 Simply speaking, the reward gap is a minimum loss on the expected value of the server's reward incurred by the server's behavior that makes the client accept an incorrect answer.
-The reward gap therefore should be large enough to incentivize the server to behave optimally.
-Although our sumcheck-based protocols have only exponentially small reward gaps as with the previous protocols, we show that a constant reward gap can be achieved if two non-communicating but entangled rational servers are allowed.
-We also discuss that a single rational server is sufficient under the (widely-believed) assumption that the learning-with-errors problem is hard for polynomial-time quantum computing.
+The reward gap should therefore be large enough to incentivize the server to behave optimally.
+Although our sumcheck-based protocols have only exponentially small reward gaps as in the previous protocols, we show that a constant reward gap can be achieved if two noncommunicating but entangled rational servers are allowed.
+We also discuss whether a single rational server is sufficient under the (widely believed) assumption that the learning-with-errors problem is hard for polynomial-time quantum computing.
 Apart from these results, we show, under a certain condition, the equivalence between {\it rational} and {\it ordinary} delegated quantum computing protocols.
-Based on this equivalence, we give a reward-gap amplification method.
+This equivalence then serves as a basis for a reward-gap amplification method.\\